 There are a few lines you can take, so base it on what you want to see.
 Our main port of call was Park Guell, but we stopped off briefly at Camp Nou (Barcelona’s football stadium) and a view point that I’m struggling to pinpoint on a map.
 I think it was the national art museum de Catalunya?
-The whole day was pretty poorly planned, and by the time we got to Park Guell, we didn’t even have a lot of time there – because that evening, we were off to Rome!
+The whole day was pretty poorly planned on my part, and by the time we got to Park Guell, we didn’t even have a lot of time there – because that evening, we were off to Rome!

 So with a quick pit stop back by the Sagrada Familia and a late lunch, we were off to destination number two of our four day trip.
 We flew with Vueling, which was my first experience flying internationally (as in, without the UK being part of the journey), and my first experience flying with an airline I’d never heard of.

 Well all I remember is Barcelona airport is a very weird shape (or not a weird shape at all, however you look at it – I’m pretty sure we only walked in one direction the whole way from the entrance to our gate because the entire airport was like a massive corridor!) and Vueling were slightly delayed.